 As you can see in the table, to contribute to a Roth IRA in 2022, you cannot earn more than $144,000 if you’re single.
 And for married couples filing jointly, the limit jumps up to $214,000.

 Make sure you meet the eligibility requirements before opening a Roth IRA.

 How a Roth IRA Earns Interest

-Unlike traditional savings accounts, Roth IRAs don’t earn interest on the account alone.
-Essentially, a Roth IRA account starts out as an empty investment basket — meaning you won’t earn any interest until you choose investments to house within the account itself.
+Unlike traditional savings accounts, Roth IRAs don’t earn returns on the account alone.
+Essentially, a Roth IRA account starts out as an empty investment basket — meaning you won’t earn any returns until you choose investments to house within the account itself.

-Roth IRAs earn interest by compounding, which helps your money grow more quickly.
-Whenever your investments earn a dividend or interest, that amount goes towards to your account balance.
-Then you earn interest on that interest, and so on.
-That means your money will continue to grow even if you don’t make regular contributions to the account.
+Roth IRAs earn returns by compounding, which helps your money grow more quickly.
+Whenever your investments earn a dividend or grow in size, that amount goes towards to your account balance.
+Then you earn returns on those returns, and so on and so forth.
+That means your money will continue to grow regardless of whether you contribute extra money or not.

 There are several factors that will impact how your money grows in a Roth IRA, including how diversified your portfolio is, what is your timeline for retiring, and how much risk are you willing to take on.
 That said, Roth IRA accounts have historically delivered between 7% and 10% average annual returns.

 Let’s say you open a Roth IRA and contribute the maximum amount each year.
-If the contribution limit remains $6,000 per year for those under 50, you’d amass $83,095 (assuming a 7% interest rate) after 10 years.
+If the contribution limit remains $6,000 per year for those under 50, you’d amass $83,095 (assuming a 7% growth rate) after 10 years.
 After 30 years, you would accumulate over $500,000.